ijks/teslabot/README.md

 ### Commands

 Commands are currently just an fn-pointer that take (mainly) a list of arguments, and return a `Response`.
-Firstly, I'm going to remove `Response`, to be replaced by a good ole' `Result<T>`.
-Secondly, it would be nice to define commands more strictly, by specifying all their arguments and, possibly, types.
+It would be nice to define commands more strictly, by specifying all their arguments and, possibly, types.
 I'm not sure where this would be on the dynamic-static scale.
 Doing a lot at compile time is nice, but users might want to define their own commands through some interface.

 Commands will probably defined by a trait.
 Something like: